We independently select and share the products we love—and may receive a commission if you choose to buy.

 Is this the only mug I use now?
 Yes, yes it is.
 I have an entire cabinet full of mugs gathering dust that I guess I’ll just... keep around for company?
 In my view, there are two downsides to the Ember: 1, it’s definitely pricey, and 2, it’s hand-wash only, which, yes, does take a minute.
 OK, you also have to hand-dry it before placing it back on the charger.

 But I weigh these factors against my newfound love for ideal-temp coffee.
 Can you really put a price on that?
-(Apparently you can, and it’s $129.95.)
+(Apparently you can, and it’s on sale for Amazon Prime Day for $119.95.)
 I use the Ember mug every day, multiple times a day, and I can’t—nay, won’t—go back.